adinashby/cplusplus-prog-assignment-1/README.md

-# Autograding Example: C++
+# C++ Programming For Science - Assignment 1

-This example project is written in C++, and tested with make and [Catch2](https://github.com/catchorg/Catch2).
+This template repository is the starter project for C++ Programming For Science Assignment 1.
+Written in C++, and tested with CMake/Catch2.

-### The assignment
+### Question(s)

-The tests are failing right now because of a bad base case in the factorial function.
-Correcting the base case will fix the tests.
+1. Write a C++ function that returns the sum of two integers.

+2. Write a C++ function to find the grade of a student based on their score.

+3. Write a C++ function to check if a given character is a vowel or not.

+4. Write a C++ function to check if a given year is a leap year or not.

+5. Write a C++ function to find the maximum among three numbers.

-### Setup command
+### Setup Command

-N/A
+`cmake clean`

-### Run command
+### Run Command

-`make test`
+`cmake test`

-### Notes
-- `g++` can be used to compile and link C++ applications for use with existing test harnesses or other C++ testing frameworks.
-- If students push `a.out` files, the autograder may attempt to run that version instead of a newly compiled binary.
-If this happens, and your student isn't on Linux, the script will crash.
-To fix this issue, it's recommended to clean before building.